Bardolph-Automation-Inc/bardolph/README.md

 ```
 The application runs in the foreground as long as a script is running.
 In this
 example, the application will run for 5 minutes.
 However, it will spend most of
 its time inside a `sleep()` call to avoid burdening the CPU.
-You can
+In my experience,
+script execution for the application takes up less than 10% of the CPU capactiy
+on a Raspberry Pi Zero.

-kill it and quit by pressing Ctrl-C. You may want to run the
+You can kill the script and quit by pressing Ctrl-C. You may want to run the
 program as a background job, which will terminate when the script is done.

 ### Web Server